The Rookie

 The Rookie is an American police procedural television series created by Alexi Hawley for ABC.
-The series stars Nathan Fillion, Alyssa Diaz, Richard T. Jones, Titus Makin Jr., Mercedes Mason, Melissa O'Neil, Eric Winter, Afton Williamson, Mekia Cox, Shawn Ashmore, Jenna Dewan, Tru Valentino, and Lisseth Chavez.
+The series stars Nathan Fillion, Alyssa Diaz, Richard T. Jones, Titus Makin Jr., Mercedes Mason, Melissa O'Neil, Eric Winter, Afton Williamson, Mekia Cox, Shawn Ashmore, Jenna Dewan, Tru Valentino, Lisseth Chavez, and Deric Augustine.
 It follows John Nolan, a man in his 40s, who becomes the oldest rookie at the Los Angeles Police Department (LAPD).
 It is based on real-life LAPD officer William Norcross, who moved to Los Angeles in 2015 and joined the department in his mid-40s.

 Produced by 20th Television and Lionsgate Television, The Rookie premiered on October 16, 2018.
-In April 2024, the series was renewed for a seventh season, which premiered on January 7, 2025.
-In April 2025, the series was renewed for an eighth season, which is scheduled to premiere on January 6, 2026.
-A spin-off series, The Rookie: Feds, aired from 2022 to 2023 and followed the oldest rookie in the Federal Bureau of Investigation.
-That series was cancelled after one season.
-Another spin-off series is in development under the working title The Rookie: North.
+In April 2026, the series was renewed for a ninth season, becoming the third longest running series currently airing on ABC.

+A spin-off series, The Rookie: Feds (2022–2023), followed the oldest rookie in the Federal Bureau of Investigation.
+A second spin-off, The Rookie: North, is in development.

 Premise

-The series follows John Nolan, a 40-year-old newly divorced man from Pennsylvania, who, nine months after helping police officers during a bank robbery in his hometown, Foxburg, moves to Los Angeles to pursue a new career as a police officer in the LAPD.
+The series follows John Nolan, a 40-year-old newly divorced man from Pennsylvania, who – nine months after helping police officers during a bank robbery in his hometown, Foxburg – moves to Los Angeles to pursue a new career as a police officer in the LAPD.
 After graduating from the police academy as the oldest rookie on the force, Nolan must navigate the dangerous, unpredictable nature of his job.
 He is determined to make it in his new career despite the challenges.

-During an interview, series lead Nathan Fillion said that the drama was inspired by a true story, as the LAPD is one of just two agencies that accepts new officers over the age of 37.
+During an interview, series lead Nathan Fillion said that the drama was inspired by a true story, as the LAPD is one of just two agencies that accepts new officers over the age of 37 years old.
 The man whose story inspired the premise of the show was later revealed to be William Norcross, a college friend of executive producer Jon Steinberg's, who based the show on his story.
 Norcross continues to serve in the LAPD and also as executive producer on The Rookie.